debv/LazySearch/ReadMe.rst

 **Update:**

-I'm currently working on a version which automates the process of posting to Facebook automatically once the video for the currently playing song is found.
-I am working on a simple login interface that will authenticate the Facebook account on login and once that is completed I will update this repo.
+I'm currently working on a Python version of LazySearch (`LazySearch.py`) which automates the process of posting to Facebook once the video for the currently playing song is found.
+I am working on a simple login interface that will handle the authentication of the Facebook account on login and once that is completed I will update this repo.

 **How to use LazySearch**